|

 SWCPC 26

-This collection includes photographs of groups of people; oil fields;
+This collection includes photographs of groups of people, oil fields, oil wells,

-Burkburnett is located in north central Wichita County.
-In 1912 oil was discovered west of
+Burkburnett is located in north-central Wichita County.
+In 1912 oil was

 Burkburnett, Texas